-Salisbury University is coming back from the dead.
+Salisbury University students are coming back from the dead.

 Zombies were running — and dancing — amok at SU’s fifth annual Halloween “Zombie-Infested” 5K Dash and 1 Mile Walk.
 Although the zombies were not permitted to touch people or intentionally jump out and scare them during the race, they were still lurking around every corner, and they began the event by dancing to Halloween tunes.